DawidSzpener/CV/README.md

 ## Skills

 #### Humble
-There is not a single person who knows everything the best, in a way even someone who is wrong could be right from different perspective.
+There is not a single person who knows everything the best.
+In a way, even someone who is wrong could be right from a different perspective.
-I understand every opinion can be helpful and every persons perspective is unique in a way.
+I understand every opinion can be helpful and every person's perspective is unique in a way.
 We learn more while listening than speaking.

 #### Friendly and helpful
-Helping others is something that really makes me happy and I always treat it like its not a big deal, because why should it be?
+Helping others is something that really makes me happy and I always treat it like it's not a big deal, because why should it be?
-It already takes alot of courage to admit in front of someone else that you dont know or that you cant.
+It already takes a lot of courage to admit in front of someone else that you don't know or that you can't.
-Being helpful also builds alot of positive connections which is very important in keeping high morale in a workplace.
+Being helpful also builds a lot of positive connections which is very important in keeping high morale in a workplace.

 #### Patient
-Petience is something that is being learned by being calm and collective in stresfull situations.
+Patience is something that is being learned by being calm and collective in stressful situations.
 Practicing meditation helped me achieve that.
-It also helps alot in understanding whats important not only in life but also in code.
+It also helps a lot in understanding what's important, not only in life but also in the code.

 #### Dedicated and determined
-When a task is given to me I take pride in completing it.
+When a task is given to me, I take pride in completing it.
 I think highly about my capabilities and it makes me determined to prove to myself that I can do it.
-Whether its working in a team to complete a big project or working on something small just by myself I always make sure its done.
+Whether it's working in a team to complete a big project or working on something small just by myself I always make sure its done.

 ## Work experience

 #### Great Bear Distribution (2015-2019)
 - Working daily in a team environment, where every piece of a team was of a huge importance
 - Teaching new members of the team their respective roles
-- Comunicating with customer to try and deliver exactly of what they requested
+- Communicating with customer's to try and deliver exactly of what they requested

 ## Education